atoms183/jekkyl/_posts/2016-05-18-another-sharepoint-post.md

     Creating and submitting a post in an e-mail message.
 In order to submit a post in an e-mail message, your blog must be enabled to receive content in e-mail messages.
     Creating a post by using a blog creation and publishing tool that is compatible with a SharePoint blogs.

 By default, blogs are set up so that approval is required before posts are published.
 This can be helpful if numerous people are publishing content, or if a post could contain sensitive content.
-By default, people who have permission to manage lists can approve blog posts, but you can customize those settings.
+By default, people who have permission to manage lists can approve blog posts, but you can customize those settings.<br>
 ![_config.yml]({{ site.baseurl }}http://lorempixel.com/400/200/sports/1/)